apache/doris/docs/en/docs/install/k8s-deploy/persistent-volume.md

 * CN: storage, log
 * BROKER: log

 Doris-Operator outputs logs to the console and the specified directory at the same time.
-If the user's Kubernetes system has complete log collection capabilities, log information at the doris info level (default) can be collected through console output.
+If the user's Kubernetes system has complete log collection capabilities, log information at the Doris INFO level (default) can be collected through console output.
-However, it is still recommended to configure PVC to persist log files, because in addition to info level logs, there are also logs such as fe.out, be.out, audit.log and garbage collection logs, which facilitates quick problem location and audit log backtracking.
+However, it is still recommended to configure PVC to persist log files, because in addition to INFO level logs, there are also logs such as fe.out, be.out, audit.log and garbage collection logs, which facilitates quick problem location and audit log backtracking.

 ***